How Often Should You Wash your Sheets

 Before tossing your sheets into the washer, first read the care instructions keenly to protect your bed sheets from damage.

 Care instructions for different sheets depend on many factors, like the fabric material.
+How you wash your sateen sheets might be very different from how you should wash a bamboo or Egyptian cotton sheet.
 However, generally a detergent and a typical wash cycle may be sufficient for washing your sheets.
 Below are simple steps for effectively washing your sheets.

 Remove the Sheets From the Mattress

 Remove your sheets from the mattress, then as previously recommended, check the labeling and cleaning instructions.
 Be careful with temperature settings to avoid washing and drying the sheets under low or high heat settings than recommended.
 The wrong settings can tear the sheets or weaken the fabric.

 Toss the Sheets into the Washer